Albert Kelly

-He has previously played for the Cronulla-Sutherland Sharks and the Gold Coast Titans in the NRL, and Hull Kingston Rovers and Hull F.C. in the Super League.
+He has previously played for the Cronulla-Sutherland Sharks and the Gold Coast Titans in the National Rugby League (NRL), and Hull Kingston Rovers and Hull F.C. in the Super League.
 He has also spent time with the Souths Logan Magpies in the Hostplus Cup.

 Early career

 Kelly was born in Macksville, New South Wales, Australia and grew up in Kempsey, New South Wales.

 He started playing at the age of five, he is a product of Group 2 junior rugby league.
 He attended St Paul's College, Kempsey before moving to Sydney and attending Patrician Brothers' College, Blacktown.
 He was selected in the New South Wales under-15s Combined Catholic High Schools' rugby league side as five-eighth.
 In 2008, he played for the Australian Schoolboys where he was vice-captain.
 He was chased by the Sydney Roosters and St. George Illawarra Dragons, before being signed by the Parramatta Eels on a four-year contract.